Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Introduction

-for all $l\in \Natural $ with $\nu_l\geq 1$.
-Note that this assumption allows the eigenvalues of $-\Delta_Y$ to have high multiplicities, but forbids \textit{distinct} eigenvalues from clustering too closely together.
-With this assumption and a bound on the cut-off resolvent at high energy we can bound derivatives of the cut-off resolvent at high energy, see Lemmas \ref{l:usecauchyestimates1} and \ref{l:usecauchyestimates2}.
+With the assumption (\ref{eq:distinct}) and a bound on the cut-off resolvent at high energy we can bound derivatives of the cut-off resolvent at high energy, see Lemmas \ref{l:usecauchyestimates1} and \ref{l:usecauchyestimates2}.
 This allows us to refine our expansions.